Is Your Dog Suffering from Anxiety?

 Dogs absolutely experience anxiety.
 It is the owner’s responsibility to be in tune to the dog and pick up on changes that might indicate that their dog is struggling with stress.
 Dogs experience anxiety because of psychological, physical, and environmental struggles.
-Without intervention, the results of a dog’s stress may have detrimental affects on your home, your family, and the dog’s overall health.
+Without intervention, the results of a dog’s stress may have detrimental effects on your home, your family, and the dog’s overall health.

 Signs of Anxiety in Dogs

 If your dog is showing signs of stress and anxiety, it is extremely important to see your veterinarian to rule out medical problems.
-If your dog is physically healthy, your veterinarian will help you take the next step in treating his stress.
+If your dog is physically healthy, your veterinarian will help you take the next step in treating their stress.

 Canine Anxiety and Parallels to Human Anxiety